 |5."Effective Objective-C 2.0: 52 Specific Ways to Improve Your iOS and OS X Programs" by Matt Galloway|

-“Effective Objective-C 2.0: 52 Specific Ways to Improve Your iOS and OS X Programs” Book Review: The book aims in featuring various processes for writing code that is easy to understand, maintain, and improve.
-It illustrates lesser-known Objective-C facts, pitfalls, and intricacies that have a powerful impact on code behavior and performance.
-The topics like modern system libraries, arrays, dictionaries, sets, cocoa and cocoa touch frameworks are thoroughly explained.
-The chapters of this book cover major topics related to optimizing interactions, relationships between Objective-C objects, mastering interface and API design, protocols and categories, Automatic Reference Counting (ARC), and Blocks and grand central dispatch.
-The differences between Objective-C protocols and multiple inheritances in various languages are featured.
-The book is supported with objective-C practices, tips, shortcuts, real-world examples, and realistic code examples.
+“Effective Objective-C 2.0: 52 Specific Ways to Improve Your iOS and OS X Programs” Book Review: The book aims to provide insights into writing clear, maintainable, and efficient code.
+It delves into lesser-known facts, pitfalls, and intricacies of Objective-C that significantly impact code behavior and performance.
+Thorough explanations are provided for topics such as modern system libraries, arrays, dictionaries, sets, cocoa and cocoa touch frameworks.
+Each chapter covers important subjects related to optimizing interactions, understanding relationships between Objective-C objects, mastering interface and API design, working with protocols and categories, leveraging Automatic Reference Counting (ARC), and utilizing Blocks and grand central dispatch.
+The book also highlights the distinctions between Objective-C protocols and multiple inheritances found in other programming languages.
+It is supported by objective-C best practices, helpful tips, time-saving shortcuts, real-world examples, and realistic code samples.

 |6."Ry's Objective-C Tutorial" by Ryan Hodson|